HIST 1108 - Empires in World History

 Assessment Related Requirements

 - Tutorial attendance and participation is a requirement of this course.
-Only students who attend at least 80% of tutorials will qualify to pass the course unless documentation of a medical condition can be supplied.
+Only students who attend at least 80% of tutorials will qualify to pass the course unless official documentation for a legitimate absence can be supplied.
 There will be opportunities to attend 'make up' tutorials (i.e. classes scheduled later in the week) if a class is missed.

 - Students must satisfactorily complete all of the assigned work in order to pass this course.